lavu-create/Clario/README.md

 - UI/UX Design

 ## Status
 Work in progress.
-Started as part of an internship application.
-Actively building!
+Started as part of a global hackathon submission (WCHL 2025).
+Actively building and improving.